-SEALED PROPOSALS will be received at the Comptroller's Office until Wednesday, July 30, 1873, at two o'clock P. M., when the same will be publicly opened, for the whole or any part of the sum of five hundred thousand dollars of Assessment Fund Stock of the County of New York, authorized by Chapter 565, Section 7, Laws of 1865.
+SEALED PROPOSALS will be received at the Comptroller's Office until Wednesday, July 30, 1873, at two o'clock P. M., when the same will be publicly opened, for the whole or any part of the sum of five hundred thousand dollars of Assessment Fund Stock of the County of New York, authorized by Chapter 565, Section 7, Laws

-sand dollars of Assessment Fund Stock of the County of New York, authorized by Chapter 565, Section 7, Laws of 1865.
+New York, authorized by Chapter 505, Section 7, Euro of 1865.

-Said stock will bear interest at the rate of seven per cent, per annum, payable on the first day of May and November in each year, and the principal will be redeemed on the first day of November 1903.
+Said stock will bear interest at the rate of seven per cent. per annum, payable on the first day of May and November in each year, and the principal will be redeemed on the first day of November 1903.